magizbox/underthesea.classification/data_format.md

 Files are encoded in plain text files (UTF-8, using only LF characters as line break, including an LF character at the end of file)

 Each line of text file contains a label, followed by the corresponding document.
-All the labels start by `__label__` prefix, which is how system regnize what is a label or what is a word.
+All the labels start by `__label__` prefix, which is how system recognize what is a label or what is a word.

 Example